mmackowiak98/REST-PermutationGenerator/README.md

   - choose max length of a String,
   - choose min length of a String,
   - choose how many String to be generated,
-  - choose chars to generate from.
+  - choose chars to generate from,
+  - get saved words from database,
+  - get active threads count.

 #### App works in parallel so it can take multiple request from users.
 #### App is using H2 Database, we can connect to it through | localhost:8080/h2-console | when app is running